r6915ee/friendometer/README.md

 will help you calculate how much you can take before being caught in one by calculating the Friend energy!

+## Installation

+Simply head over to the **Releases** section on the GitHub repository and find the version you are looking for.

 ## Compiling

 For compiling, simply get your favorite C compiler (GCC and Clang should work)